"It is an indisputable truth that without light, there could be no life.

 George Washington University

 MFA, Fine Art Photography Studied with John Gossage, Advisors: Sam Gilliam, Claudia DeMonte, Anne Truitt; David C. Driskell, The Department of Art at The University of MD/College Park; BS School of Foreign Service, Georgetown University Washington, DC Université de Bourgogne Dijon, France St. Petersburg State Polytechnical University St. Petersburg, Russia Who's Who in American Art Who's Who of American Women Who's Who in the World Photographs purchased for the permanent collections of: The Virginia Museum of Fine Art, The Corcoran Gallery of Art, Virginia Power, The National Strategy Information Center.
-Portraits also included in: The Holocaust Museum, The Ogden Museum of Southern Art, Polish History Museum, The National Portrait Gallery, and additional museums and private collections.
+Portraits also included in: The Holocaust Museum, The Ogden Museum of Southern Art, Polish History Museum, The National Portrait Gallery, The Mississippi Museum of Art, The National Museum of Women in the Arts, and additional museums and private collections.
 New web site created by Heather Krebs: www.CarolHarrisonPhotography.com

 Celebrating 35 Years of Art Collecting at Crowell & Moring Published October 23, 2014

 Marionnettes de Thailande Published August 21, 2014